kubedb/docs/docs/guides/solr/rotateauth/rotateauth.md

 ## Cleaning up

 To clean up the Kubernetes resources you can delete the CRD or namespace.
-Or, you can delete one by one resource by their name by this tutorial, run:
+Or, you can delete one by one resource by their name which are created on  this tutorial, run:

 ```shell
 $ kubectl delete Solropsrequest solrops-rotate-auth-generated solrops-rotate-auth-user -n demo